MarieGotthardt/id2223-lab1/README.md

 ### Discussion of our Approach
-In this Lab, we created a severless ML system using Hopsworks, Github Actions and HuggingFace.
+In this Lab, we created a severless ML system using Hopsworks, GitHub Actions, and HuggingFace.
-This system consists of several pipelines to transform the raw data, create a model, make predictions and sample and predict new wines on a daily basis.
-Furthermore, we created interactive UI to display our results.
+This system consists of several pipelines to transform the raw data, create a model, make predictions, and sample and predict new wines on a daily basis.
+Furthermore, we created interactive UIs to display our results.
 Especially during the data preparation, we had to face some challenges.
 First, although the quality ratings (the target variable) ranged from zero to ten according to the description of the dataset, the dataset contained only samples with quality ratings from three to nine.
 Furthermore, the dataset was highly imbalanced with respect to the different quality ratings.
 Thus, we decided to bin the quality ratings into five categories and relabelled the target variables accordingly from zero to four.
 With this approach, we are able to categorize wine qualities that were not contained in the original dataset but are hypothetically possible.
-Furthermore, we avoided to have categories with very few (n<10) samples.
+Furthermore, we avoided having categories with very few (n<10) samples.
 However, even after binning, some of the target categories still contained quite few samples.
 To counter this problem, we used SMOTE to synthetically create additional samples of the underrepresented target classes.
-However, using SMOTE, resulted in a uniformly distributed dataset w.r.t the target classes which led to a deteriorated classification performance.
+However, using SMOTE, resulted in a uniformly distributed dataset w.r.t. the target classes, which led to a deteriorated classification performance.
 Thus, we manually removed some samples to ensure that the resulting distribution still somehow resembles the original distribution.